Merge Rules

 Created Date: Most Recent The field group of the record created most recently is the group kept in the master record.
 No

-Group with the most populated fields The field group of the record with the most populated fields is the group kept in the master record.
+Group with the most populated fields The field group with the most fields populated is the group kept in the master record.
 Yes

-A rule that decides what value is kept in the field group of the master record.
+Select a rule that decides which value is kept in the field group of the master record.

 Store additional values in Long Text Area